Amanuel-Gilay/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+* stateful components are keeping track of changing data, while components printing out what is given to them via props.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+* frist reander will be called , then componentWillMount be clled and lastly componentWillUppdate.

 3. Define stateful logic.

+* stateful logic is business behind.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+* render, userEvent and expect.